Cray-HPE/docs-csm/operations/network/management_network/Management_Network_Switch_Rename.md

    ```

    Save this information in a text file for later evaluation and comparison after all changes have been made.

    ```
    pit# vi before.sw-spine01.txt
    ```

    Repeat this for all of the switches.
 The example system has switches up to 10.1.0.8.

 3. Start moves with the highest numbered switch.
+I

    In this case, that is sw-cdu02.
-Said another way, if a switch is in a pair, start with the second half of the pair (i.e..
-2 of 2).
+If a switch is in a pair, start with the second half of the pair.
+For instance, switch 2 of 2.

    Move sw-cdu02 to sw-cdu-002 and increase IP addresses as specified in CSI output.
 It is a Dell switch.

    **NOTE:** Several addresses can be changed in a single session, but not the one used to connect.
-This first connection will skip vlan 1 and change all of the other vlans (vlan 2 and vlan 4 on a CDU switch.)
+This first connection will skip vlan 1 and change all of the other vlans (vlan 2 and vlan 4 on a CDU switch).

    ```
    pit# ssh admin@10.1.0.6